 Reading material: Most of the lectures will be based on literature, which will be provided on the course website.
 Structure and Mechanism in Protein Science by A. Fersht, 3rd Edition (2000) or later (ISBN 0716732688) is a great reference if you get lost in class.
 An electronic copy of this book is freely available on http://fersht.com/Structure.html.
 Copies of the print book are also on reserve in Millikan.

 Class web page: http://saf.bio.caltech.edu/bmb178a/

 Homework: There will be three problem sets, downloadable from the course website.
 You may consult with others on the problem sets, but the written work must be done independently by each student.
-Copying other people's work is not permitted and will be reported to the Honor court.
+Copying other's work is not allowed and will be reported to the Honor court.
 Problem sets are due at the end of lecture on the specified dates.
 Late homework will not be accepted without a medical excuse.

 Ideally, each student will get a chance to present at least one article during literature discussion at the end of the quarter.
 Students not presenting articles during the particular literature discussion will be graded based on participation.

 Final: The final will be an open book, open note take home test.
 Details for the final will be uploaded as we approach the finals day.
 Final is due December 8th, at 5 pm, in a dropbox in front of Braun 109.

 Grading: The course is offered for letter grade only.
 The problem sets will be worth 60% of the grade, literature presentations 10%, and the final 30%.

 Pymol will be used to assist the students in viewing and analyzing structures.